FredyFF/Loan_Application/README.md

 Random Forest Classifier provided the best accuracy with an accuracy score more than 90% for the test dataset.
 And to get better results, ensemble learning techniques like Bagging and Boosting can also be used.

 ### Limitations
+Attention and be careful regarding the amount of data and the number of columns included in the model, this can affect the data and expected results.
+You need a deep understanding of each method or algorithm used